KARTH25/user-management/README.md

   1. Build a docker image using command -> docker image build <image_name> .

+  2. Running usermanagement as docker requires few credentials related with sending mails create a test smtp server from https://mailtrap.io/ and create a file names .env in root directory and copy paste the credentials in the file like

+  MAIL_SERVER=<MAIL_SERVER_Value>
+  MAIL_PORT=<MAIL_PORT_Value>
+  MAIL_USERNAME=<MAIL_USERNAME_Value>
+  MAIL_PASSWORD=<MAIL_PASSWORD_value>
+  MAIL_USE_TLS=True
+  MAIL_USE_SSL=False

-  2. Using built docker image run a container using command -> docker run -it -d -p 5000:5000 <image_name>
+  3. Using built docker image run a container using command -> docker run -it -d -p 5000:5000 --env-file ./.env    <image_name>

-  3. Access the routes of the application using http://localhost:5000 check /healcheck for application health check
+  4. Access the routes of the application using http://localhost:5000 check /healcheck for application health check

 ## Running application as flask app